Where Nationwide, ASPCA, and Trupanion succeed–and fail.

 In Florida, for example, pet insurance shares its inland marine classification with other “live animals,” bridges, tunnels, power and phone lines as well as antiques.

 The National Association of Insurance Commissioners (NAIC, a group of state regulators) has recognized that in most states pet health insurance remains a ‘Wild West’ of vague regulatory frameworks and oversight.
 As a result, in 2016, the state regulators’ group created a task force to study the industry and look for solutions that would provide uniformity.
 This Pet Insurance Working Group published a white paper last year and is now working to draft model legislation that is intended for states to take into consideration during their next legislative session.

 Until those recommendations are adopted, you can expect that your dog’s insurance will continue to be loosely regulated.
 Then again, it will also likely be less frustrating and less complex than your own health insurance, especially if companies like Trupanion continue to succeed.

-Update: following publication, The Canine Review received the following statement by email from Nationwide spokesperson Karen Davis:
+Update: Following publication, TCR received the following statement by email from Nationwide spokeswoman Karen Davis:

 “Thank you for sending that screenshot for specific reference.
 I’m told that the language you see on form VS-346-FL is required by the state of Florida.
 That document is a state amendatory endorsement which supersedes the language of the policy to be in compliance with Florida regulations.
 Florida Department of Insurance allows insurers to cancel a policy if there has been substantial change in the risk.
 The majority of states have specific requirements regarding cancellation or termination of insurance.
 An amendatory endorsement may be required for other reasons also and each state notifies insurance companies of what is required in their state.